osamaabdalla/TwaslTechApp/README.md

-# M-011-TwaslTech :
+# TwaslTech ReactNative Mobile Application :

-repo for hajjhackathon
+repo for hajjhackathon in Saudi Arabia Aug 2018

 * this project is based on 'react-native': https://facebook.github.io/react-native/docs/getting-started *